Campaign History of the 151e Régiment d'Infanterie - III

 Colonel Delville (commanding 84 BI) first orders the 151 to attack the Groote Bamburgh farm, with one battalion in front and two others in support.
 This is countermanded by General Grossetti (commanding 42 DI), who instructs the regiment cross the bridges and then to move along the embankments of the right bank, taking the lock 1500 meters southeast of the lighthouse, facing the Crombez Pavilion.
 The regiment will then attack the pavilion with its three battalions in depth.
 The ulterior objective of this attack is to take Westende.

 Rain is pouring down as regiment begins its movement at 1030 hrs, crossing the Yser and the canal in small groups over narrow pontoon footbridges under artillery fire.
 By 1130 hrs, 3 Bat. completes its crossing of the Yser.
-During the crossing the Commander Monphous' horse is killed.
+During the crossing the Commandant Monphous' horse is killed.
 Progress is slowed by the sands as the battalion approaches Lombaertyde [Lombardsijde].
 At 1230 hrs, two companies of the 3 Bat. are assembled at the step-off point for the attack.
 Due to a rupture in one of the footbridges over the river (700 meters to the west of the bridges), the movement is considerably delayed.
 The 12 Co. and the 2 Bat. only arrive at the point indicated at 1540 hrs.
 The liaison between the PC of 84 BI and the 151 proves very difficult to maintain, with orders taking an hour to arrive.
 The 2 Bat. and 3 Bat. of the 151 are first put in general reserve of the 84 BI before being released back to Colonel Delville's control.

 At 1600 hrs, 3 Bat. launches its attack on Crombez Pavilion, then Westende with two companies in line (9 and 10 Cos.) and two immediately following these.
 The attack is supported on the left by one battalion of the 162 RI, which moves to the right of Lombartzyde (Lombardsijde) (another battalion of the 162 crosses the Yser on a ferry boat to Nieuport-Bains and must progress over the dunes).
 At 1620 hrs, 2 Bat. follows the movement of the 3 Bat., in echelon to the right rear, heading in the direction of the center of Lombartzyde and the Crombez Pavilion towards Stads farm.
 At 1730 hrs, German artillery opens up on the advancing French units.